As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 1. Avoid using it as your subject unless you mean that your audience understands that you are referring to an object or place.

-2. The simplest way to make sure you’re using subjects and verbs correctly is to read your sentences out loud.
+2. The simplest way to ensure you’re using subjects and verbs correctly is to read your sentences out loud.

 3. Make sure you don’t mix singular subjects with plural verbs.